-Mr. Germano is the President of Intrexon Corporation (NYSE: XON), a leader in synthetic biology.
-He previously served as Group President of Pfizer’s Global Innovative Pharma Business – one of the company’s three global operating units.
-While at Pfizer, he led the clinical development, registration, and commercialization of the company’s assets in this unit.
-He also serves on the Advisory Board of the Healthcare Businesswomen’s Association and is a member of the Board of the Biotechnology Industry Organization.
+Mr. Germano has held the position of President at three pharmaceutical companies – Intrexon, Wyeth and Pfizer.
+While at Pfizer, he led the Global Innovative Pharma Business, responsible for clinical development, registration, and commercialization of the company’s assets in that unit.
+He serves on the Advisory Board of the Healthcare Businesswomen’s Association and is a member of the Board of the Biotechnology Industry Organization.

 Mr. Giruzzi, R.Ph., is retired owner of two independent pharmacies - Fort Schuyler Pharmacy (1962-78) and South Utica Pharmacy (1976 to 1990).
 He is Past President and Chair of the Pharmacists Society of the State of New York (PSSNY) and a board member of the New York State Board of Pharmacy.
 Mr. Giruzzi is serving his fourth three-year term as a trustee of the College.